spryker/spryker-docs/_includes/pbc/all/install-features/202204.0/install-the-alternative-products-feature.md

 ### 2) Set up Database Schema and Transfer Objects

-Adjust the schema definition so that entity changes trigger the events.
+Adjust the schema definition, so that entity changes trigger the events.

 | AFFECTED ENTITY | TRIGGERED EVENTS |
 |---|---|